VerbaAlpina/TranscriptionTool-Plugin/README.md

   - Special characters: No specific rules, except no collision with values from the first two types allowed
   - Blanks: No specific rules, except no collision with values from the first two types allowed
 - **Beta_Example**: Not relevant for base characters.
 Gives an exemplary combination of this diactric/character and other characters
-- **Position**: enum('n/a', 'above', 'below', 'direct', 'after') Only relevant for diacritics.
+- **Position**: enum('n/a', 'above', 'below', 'direct', 'after', 'inherited') Only relevant for diacritics.
 Describes the position of the diacritic in relation to the base character. (direct is used for typographic variations of the base character)
 - **Sort_Order**: varchar.
 The rules are sorted alphabetically by this value, if it is empty by the column **Beta**
 - **Description**: varchar
 - **Comment**: varchar